ngrx/platform/MIGRATION.md

 export class AppModule {}
 ```

 This has been simplified to only require a map of reducers that will be composed together by the library.
-The second argument is a configuration object where you provide the `initialState`.
+A second argument is a configuration object where you provide the `initialState`.

 AFTER: